mintyjones/Role_Playing_Spelling_Game/readme.md

 This application was developed on the WSL:Ubuntu 18.04 platform

-Clone this files from this Git Repository by running this command on the command line:
+Clone the files from this Git Repository using SSH by running this command on the command line:

-'
+`git@github.com:mintyjones/T1A3_Terminal_App.git`

+Make sure you are in the root directory fot the project, and run the following command:

+`./script.sh`

+You can add the following two arguments to this command to

+1. Personlaise the experience
+2. Byoass the main menu and start a randomised game straight away

+For example:

+`./script.sh Gordon -s`